sujato/drafts/mn-introduction.md

 While the Buddha himself speaks only short tales, in the background narratives we find more developed narratives, including famous stories as the taming of the vicious serial-killer Aṅgulimāla (MN 86) or the uncompromising commitment of the wealthy youth Raṭṭhapāla (MN 82), who defied his parents will to take ordination, and whose discourse finishes with an extraordinary set of teachings for his king.

 Some stories are less earth-bound.
 MN 37 <cite>The Shorter Discourse on the Ending of Craving</cite> depicts Moggallāna ascending to the heaven of Sakka the lord of gods to check his indulgence.
-MN 50 <cite>The Rebuke of Māra</cite> also features Moggallāna, ths time in a dialogue with Māra, the lord of deceit and death; and it contains the startling revelation that Moggallāna himself was Māra in a past life.
+MN 50 <cite>The Rebuke of Māra</cite> also features Moggallāna, this time in a dialogue with Māra, the lord of deceit and death; and it contains the startling revelation that Moggallāna himself was Māra in a past life.
 Such cosmic drama reaches its apex in MN 49 <cite>On the Invitation of Brahmā</cite>, where the Buddha takes on no less that Brahmā himself in a high-level philosophical debate, forcing Māra to reveal himself on the side of Brahmā.
 From the perspective of early Buddhism, God and the Devil are not so very different.

 ## The Buddha in the Majjhima

 The Majjhima Nikāya furnishes us with many of the most crucial and beloved tales of the Buddha’s life.
 Episodes from these texts form a primary source of knowledge for the Buddha’s early life and teaching career.
 While the tendency towards legend-building is apparent in some places, most of these episodes are simple and realistic.

 In MN 123 <cite>Incredible and Amazing</cite> we find Ānanda, the founder of Buddhist biography, recounting an extended series of apparently miraculous events that accompanied the birth of the Buddha-to-be.
-Whether regarded as history or legend, this text, with its devotional tone and emphasis on the extraordinary, shows a shift in emphasis towards honoring the person of the Buddha; a shift that the Buddha resists by pointing out that the truly extraordinary thing is to be aware of one’s own mind.
+Whether regarded as history or legend, this text, with its devotional tone and emphasis on the extraordinary, shows a shift in emphasis towards honoring the person of the Buddha rather than practicing his teachings; a shift that the Buddha resists by pointing out that the truly extraordinary thing is to be aware of one’s own mind.

 It is in the Majjhima (MN 36, MN 85, MN 100) that the Buddha speaks of that crucial moment in his childhood where he spontaneously entered the first absorption, a state of profound peace and stillness in meditation.
 Much later, when he arrived at a crisis in his spiritual progress, he was to recall this event and realize that such peace was the only true path to awakening (*eso’va maggo bodhāya*).